Exercise in the Workplace

 - Take the stairs instead of the elevator.

-It is critical to combat the effects of sitting for extended periods of time at your desk.
+It is critical to exercise at work to combat the effects of sitting for extended periods of time at your desk.
 Even if you consider yourself a healthy person who exercises outside of work, being sedentary all day can still impact your body and mind.
 Small feats like climbing stairs or taking a walk around the block really can make a difference in your mental and physical health, which at the end of the day is more important than anything else.